Single-Course Engelsk 5 ECTS

 Overall Course Objectives

-Uncertainty quantification (UQ) is the science of characterization and management of randomness in computational models of real-world applications.
-UQ blends theories and methods across stochastic analysis, statistical modeling and scientific computing.
+Bayesian inversion is the technology of characterization and management of randomness in computational models of real-world applications.
+It blends theories and methods across stochastic analysis, statistical modeling and scientific computing.
+The inherent probabilistic characteristic of the Bayesian approach allows a consistent quantification of uncertainties caused by the models and data.

 Learning Objectives